 Some of these actionable items are evergreen and good habits to be in, while others should be viewed more opportunistically given the volatile year for the markets:

-During this difficult year for the equity markets, we believe clients with taxable accounts who have the ability to tax-loss harvest should consider doing so.
+During this volatile year for the equity markets, we believe clients with taxable accounts who have the ability to tax-loss harvest should consider doing so.
 This can be coordinated with your financial advisor and CPA.
-For those not familiar with this practice, you are able to book losses to offset existing or future capital gains in your taxable accounts.
-Given that 2022 has been historically difficult for the markets, this may be a good opportunity to evaluate this strategy.
+For those not familiar with this practice, you are able to book losses on individual stock positions or ETFs, which can be used to offset existing or future capital gains in your taxable accounts.
+Given the market volatility in 2023, there may be positions in your portfolio which are currently sitting at a loss.

 For investors looking to maximize the impact of investing money into the market, we think they should consider maximizing the contribution limits of their retirement plans.
 Check your ability to max out contributions to relevant plans and ensure this fits with your lifestyle / cash flow plan.

 3. Evaluate Roth IRA Conversions

 Consider turning a tax-deferred asset like an IRA into a tax-free asset, which would be ideal for future heirs to inherit.
 Ensure that you have the ability to pay the tax on the conversion and pay this out of available taxable assets if possible vs. from within the IRA account.
 You should evaluate the merits and risks of Roth conversions with your financial advisor and CPA.

 4. Review Your Asset Allocation

 In our experience, every investor should monitor their overall portfolio mix and risk, especially during periods of market volatility.
 Many investors who simply “set it and forget it” will find that their relative risk in their portfolio will drift over time away from their intended target, due to market gyrations.

 5. Take Your Required Minimum Distributions (RMDs) RMDs as Required by Law